echo-air-model/echo-air-model.github.io/docs/code_details/health_impact_calcs.md

    * `df`: the hia dataframe object
 2. Outputs:
    * `df`: the hia dataframe object with columns names less than 10

+### `hazard_quotient`
+Calculates the Hazard Quotient for each ISRM grid cell
+1. Inputs:
+   * `conc`: a vector with the DPM concentration for each grid cell
+2. Outputs:
+   * `df_hq`: the dataframe of HQs per grid cell

+### `dpm_risk`
+Estimates excess cancer risk from DPM following OEHHA (2015) methodology
+1. Inputs:
+   * `conc`: a vector with the DPM concentration for each grid cell
+   * `avg_time`: a string identifying if the user wants to run 30-year averaging time or 70-year
+2. Outputs:
+   * `dpm_risk`: a vector with the excess cancer risk from DPM